 Dress to impress

 Before nose-diving into the cultural aspect of Durga Puja, keep it light and breezy on Saptami.
+Wear something simple yet ravishing that will boost your confidence level at the same time make you look the best.
 Recommended dress code for guys: Kurta and Jeans.

 Same goes with women’s wear, an ornate and elaborate salwar will do just fine.
 Pair it with the appropriate earnings and head ornaments such as maang tikka.
 Don’t forget to buy ethnic wear without burning a hole in your wallet with offers from TataCLiQ, Amazon, Flipkart, Myntra, etc!

 Bengali folks and food is a love story for the ages.
 They love food more than anything else in this world.
 As such, the fascination with food is at an all-time high during Durga Puja.
 The Bhuri Bhoj is a foodie’s delight.
 During these 4 days, you will rarely find people staying home and eating in and saying, “Nay ’tis the season of spendthrifting”.

 Oh!
 And before we unveil the list of must-try eats if you are vegetarian don’t worry, you will have a plenty of options to choose from since most households have a strict veg food policy till Dashami.

 This Saptami you might want to indulge in:

 This Durga puja, enjoy this simple yet filling and not to mention yummy breakfast dish.
 Appropriately spiced aloo dum with lighter than muslin luchi is the perfect morning breakfast!

 Jhir Jhire Aloo Bhaja